Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-TFS.md

 simultaneously while preserving previous versions by avoiding collisions in code edits.
-This plug-in will allow users of SpiraPlan or SpiraTeam (hereafter referred to as SpiraTeam) to be able to browse a TFS repository and view revisions linked to SpiraTeam artifacts.
+This plug-in will allow users of SpiraPlan or SpiraTeam (hereafter referred to as SpiraTeam) to be able to browse a TFS repository and view commits linked to SpiraTeam artifacts.
 There are separate plug-ins for TFS 2005/2008, 2010 and 2012+.
 When connecting to a TFS 2010/2012+ repository, the connection URL will also need to be in a different format (see below).